aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ```shell
 make deploy STAGE=<stage>
 ```

+If you have initially deployed the stack with the `PUBLISH` flag set to `true`, make sure to set it again, every time you re-deploy.
+If you don't, the stack will take down the existing deployment.

 Additionally, if you want to make changes to any of the stage configuration options after the stack has been deployed, you will need to re-deploy the stack in order for the changes to take effect.
 For instance, say that you deployed the stack under the `prod` stage and then decided to update the `allowedOrigins` value in the configuration options.
 After updating the `cdk.json` file, you will then need to run the following command to re-deploy the `prod` stack with the new changes: